 Your interviewer will expect you to ask some questions about the school and talk about why you want to go there.
 Put some energy into coming up with creative questions with answers that cannot be easily found on the college's website

 Being interviewed is a skill, and it requires practice.
-Sit down with one of your parents, a teacher or a friend and have him or her ask you their best college interview questions.
+Sit down with one of your parents, a teacher, a college counselor, or a friend and have him or her ask you their best college interview questions.
 Answer them honestly and seriously.
 Then ask your "interviewer" how you came across.
 You'll also get better after each college interview, so try to arrange your schedule so that your last interviews are with the schools you care about most.

-Remember, the key to getting admitted (and being happy at college) is matchmaking.
-You want to be yourself so that the person interviewing you can discern if you would be a good fit.
+Remember, the key to getting admitted (and being happy at college) is finding your best fit.
+You want to be yourself so that the person interviewing you can discern what you would add to the campus community.
 Before your interview, think about why the school appeals to you, what you want to study, and what you might do after graduation.

 You have many sides, so showcase the side of yourself that is professional, mature and poised.
 Don't show up looking like you just peeled yourself off the couch—wear what makes you feel comfortable and and confident.
 Smile, and remember your interviewer wants the interview to go well too!

 Otherwise, simply express your continued interest in the school and thank your interviewer for taking the time to meet with you.
-(Read our advice on contacting colleges before you hit send).
+(Read our advice on e-mail etiquette before you hit send).